-- Invalidation-based - Only write misses hit bus (suited for WB caches) - Subsequent writes are write hits - Good for multiple writes to same cache line by same CPU - Update-based - All shares of a cache line continue to hit in the cache after a write by one CPU - Otherwise lots of useless updates (wastes bandwidth) → Rarely used! - Hybrid forms are possible!
+- Invalidation-based - Only write misses hit bus (suited for WB caches) - Subsequent writes are write hits - Good for multiple writes to same cache line by same CPU - Update-based - All shares of a cache line continue to hit in the cache after a write by one CPU - Updates have to be propagated between the individual CPUs - Hybrid forms are possible!

 - Modified (M)

 - No copies on other caches; local copy modifed

 - Memory is stale

 - Shared (S)

 - Unmodified copies in one or more caches

 - Memory is up-to-date

 - Invalid (I)

 - Not in cache

 - States tracked from the view of the cache controller.
 Sees events from:

-- Local processor \rightarrow processor transactions

-- Other processors \rightarrow snoop transactions
+- Local processor → processor transactions - Other processors \rightarrow snoop transactions